Colchester Corporation Tramways

 A conductress, again in waterproof bonnet, and with metal collar insignia, 'C C T' - photo undated.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A poor quality photograph (of Tramcar No 4 at Hythe terminus), but one which does show a conductress in a greatcoat.
-The latter is seemingly devoid of insignia, whilst her headgear appears to be a peaked cap rather than a bonnet, suggesting that the photo may have been taken in the 1920s.
+A poor quality photograph (of Tramcar No 4 at Hythe terminus), but one which does show a conductress in a greatcoat - photo undated, but probably taken in the Great War or shortly afterwards.
+The latter is seemingly devoid of insignia, whilst her headgear appears to be a military-style cap rather than a bonnet.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.